sharontega/Assault/README.md

-# Assault

-The dataset was obtained from data.torontopolice.on.ca

-The aim of this project is to analyze assaults reported to the toronto police dating from 2014-2022.

-The data obtained was partially clean and did not require much technical data cleaning.
+The project involves the analysis of assault reports reported to the Toronto Police from 2014 to 2022.
+The dataset was sourced from data.torontopolice.on.ca and required minimal technical data cleaning, allowing for a streamlined analysis of assault-related information during the specified timeframe.